awbla/awbla-student-workflow/content/2-photography.md

 ---
 ________

+### Background

 Photogrammetry involves taking overlapping, precise photos of the object being digitized.
+This usually involves using a digital single lens reflex camera - usually called a DSLR, often in manual mode, to create a precise set of overlapping images.

 Those who aren't familiar with manual studio photography should review the following links:

 [Photo basics video on YouTube](https://youtu.be/mEDrpDl4bsw?t=71)